 Continue reading to learn where you need to go in the event of a dental emergency.
-While we hope you never have to use this information, it’s better to be prepared than to be caught off guard.
+While we hope you never need this information, it’s better to be prepared than caught off guard.

 Should I Go to the Hospital for a Dental Emergency?

 Go to the hospital if you have a life-threatening condition.
 For example, a large dental abscess can limit your ability to breathe and swallow.
 Likewise, you would need to visit the ER after breaking your jaw.
 Serious medical issues like these are best addressed by hospital staff.